These 5 free apps make it easy to improve your writing

-Look: nobody’s expecting you to be the next Judy Blume, but good writing goes a long way in lifeand business.
+Look: Nobody’s expecting you to be the next Judy Blume, but good writing goes a long way in life and business.
 It’s an essential skill, and one that’s hard to just improve on your own if you’re not naturally endowed with the power of prose.
 Thankfully, we live in modern times and, as such, are surrounded by modern solutions.

 To wit: apps, sites, and services galore.
 Here are some helpful goodies for bringing out your inner wordsmith.